By Casey Reid 1 min read

 Effective pre-flop strategy is foundational.
 For instance, premium hands like AA, KK, and AK suited typically warrant raising or re-raising to build the pot and narrow the field.
 Conversely, marginal hands such as 7-2 off-suit are generally foldable.
 A common approach is to use a starting hand chart tailored to your position and the game's stakes, which can significantly improve your win rate over time.

-Real example: In a $0.50/$1 cash game, opening with AA from early position is almost always profitable, given the high probability (about 87%) of winning against a random hand.
+Real example: In a $0.50/$1 cash game, opening with AA from Early Position is almost always profitable, given the high probability (about 87%) of winning against a random hand.
 However, from the cutoff or button, raising with a wider range—including Suited Connectors like 9-8 suited—can exploit blind defenders and accumulate chips effectively.

 Post-Flop Play and Situational Awareness